 Their first son Lukas was born in Vancouver in 2006, their other two sons were born in Thailand: Emmet in Bangkok in 2009, and Danai in Chiangmai in 2011.
 The children are currently attending a local international school in with a two-thirds English language British curriculum, where all the other students speak Thai.

-Now in their second term, they are the only missionaries in Lampang, where their ministry focus in on starting Jesus-centered lay-led missional communities among the Thai Buddhists.
+In their second term, for a while they were the only missionaries in Lampang, where their ministry focus in on starting Jesus-centered lay-led missional communities among the Thai Buddhists.
 In order to foster indigenous ways of communicating the story of God and the transformation that the Holy Spirit brings, they are ever continuing to improve their mastery of the Thai language and the knowledge of Thai religion, culture and worldview.
 They are assisted by people in the extensive community and network that was build up over the years.
-We aim to expand the way we worship together in the broadest sense, seizing every opportunity.
-At the moment we read the Bible and discuss living with Jesus with people and conduct conversational English groups.
+They aim to expand the way we worship together in the broadest sense, seizing every opportunity.
+Reading the Bible and discussing living with Jesus with people and conduct conversational English groups was a major part of that.

 There is enormous scope for involvement in the lives of Thai people, even when your Thai language skills are minimal.
 Anyone that is daring to reach out, participate, bond and share will have a deep impact on individuals and communities.
 The friendliness and openness to new relations of the Thai people in general really lowers the threshold!
 Please feel welcome to join us for a shorter or longer time..!